Thesis Submission

 Request an Embargo

 Before requesting an on-campus restriction or embargo, consult your thesis advisor to see if that is advisable.
 Requests for either are made when you submit your thesis via The Commons, and will require a written justification.
-The Dean of Graduate Education and Research has the final say in deciding whether a thesis will be restricted.
+The Dean of Graduate Studies and Research has the final say in deciding whether a thesis will be restricted.

-If you are concerned having your content available in The Commons or Proquest will negatively affect your future publication prospects, there have been several recent studies addressing this topic, which are listed below.
+If you are concerned having your content available in The Commons or ProQuest will negatively affect your future publication prospects, there have been several recent studies addressing this topic, which are listed below.

 References: